Theodore Link: Early life

 Theodore Carl Link was born on March 17, 1850, near Heidelberg, Germany.
 He was trained in engineering at the University of Heidelberg and the École Centrale Paris.

 Career

-Link emigrated to the United States, arriving in St. Louis in 1873 to work for the Atlantic and Pacific Railroad company.
+Link immigrated to the United States, arriving in St. Louis in 1873 to work for the Atlantic and Pacific Railroad company.
 He married Annie Fuller on September 22, 1875.
-That year, St. Louis Surveyor Julius Pitzman recommended him to the job of superintendent of public parks for St. Louis.
+That year, St. Louis surveyor Julius Pitzman recommended him to the job of superintendent of public parks for St. Louis.
 In 1889, Link joined the American Institute of Architects and started his own private architectural practice.

 After a four-year interim as a German-language newspaper publisher in Pittsburgh, Pennsylvania, Link returned to St. Louis just after the turn of the century as one of the architects for the 1904 World's Fair.
-In 1901 he won the competition to design the new Mississippi State Capitol building in Jackson, which was completed two years later.
+In 1901, he won the competition to design the new Mississippi State Capitol building in Jackson, which was completed two years later.
 He also "designed most of the buildings for LSU when the campus was relocated in the 1920s."